 I know you’re thinking that you can always go out and get those things after, but I would still say wait.

 This is also because wherever you’re buying the horse from will have something to say about the horse, especially if you’re purchasing from a previous owner.
 They will tell you if there’s extra tack you need to purchase or if there are specifics about the bridle or bit type you should know about that’s particular to your horse.

 Furthermore, they might even be willing to sell you the horse’s current tack along with the horse for a bargain price.
-I know you’ve been looking forward to buying your own tack but this is actually ideal if the tack is still usable because it’s broken in, the horse is used to it and it smells like home to the horse so it will be comforting during his transition to your stable.
+I know you’ve been looking forward to buying your own horse equipment but this is actually ideal if the tack is still usable.
+It’s broken in, the horse is used to it and it smells like home to the horse so it will be comforted during his transition to your stable.

 In order to budget per item, you need to make a complete list

-This list should be made after you have specifics about your horse.
+If you do end up buying new, your horse tack list and your budget should be made after you have specifics about your horse.
 It may differ depending on what style of riding you plan on doing and if you plan on competing in events with your horse.

-If you’re planning on doing competitive dressage as shown below, you’re tack list is going to differ greatly from your tack list if you’re more of a weekend cowboy and like going on relaxed trail rides Western style.
+If you’re planning on doing competitive dressage, your horse tack list is going to differ greatly from your tack list if you’re more of a weekend cowboy and like going on relaxed trail rides Western style.

-By making a list, you can keep track of your budget and easily ‘tick’ items off your list when you’ve bought them.
+By making a horse tack list, you can keep track of your budget and easily tick items off when you’ve bought them.